code-423n4/2023-03-asymmetry-findings/data/pavankv-G.md

+Total Gas saves by this report = 3367 gas .

 ## 1. Payable constructor can save gas if not dealing with msg.value:-
 If constructor declare as payable it prevents Opcode which were used to check "msg.value == 0"